mas2020-python/flask-api/README.md

 ```

 ### Run in production (local) environment
+Before doing the next steps remember to install uwsgi with pip3.
+The version is listed into the depoly/requirementes.txt file.
 ####`------- TESTING FROM HERE -----`
 To run in a local `PRODUCTION` environment (always for testing) use: